 Trick #1 – Combine these bonuses to score a windfall of points!

 Did you know that you can transfer points between Chase credit card accounts?
 You can do this within your own accounts or you can even transfer UR points to someone else.
 This is a fairly unusual feature in the world of card rewards.

 This means you can sign up for multiple bonus offers on multiple cards and combine them.
 For example if you already have the Freedom, then you can sign up for the Sapphire bonus offer and combine those points with your existing UR account.

-Here are the cards you can do this with and their best sign-up offers (I constantly update this list).
+Here are the cards you can do this with and their best sign-up offers.
 Consider signing up for the cards you don’t already have:

 - Chase Sapphire Preferred Card: Use this link to earn 40,000 points